Gorp5/Gorp5/README.md

 My name is **Jordan** (Some people call me gorp online) I'm an undergraduate in my senior year, but I'm also a Software Engineer and ML Researcher.

 My favorite topics in CS currently include:
-Feature Learning (via Autoencoders),
+Contrastive Learning,
-Parallelization w/ Shaders,
+Positional Embeddings for Transformers,
-& Data Analysis
+& Parallelization w/ Shaders,

 🌱 I’m currently learning CUDA and C++